apache/ozone/hadoop-hdds/docs/content/security/SecurityWithRanger.md

 Apache Ranger™ is a framework to enable, monitor and manage comprehensive data security across the Hadoop platform.
-Any version of Apache Ranger which is greater than 1.20 is aware of Ozone, and can manage an Ozone cluster.
+Apache Ranger has supported Ozone authentication since version 2.0.
+However, due to some bugs in 2.0, we prefer to use Apache Ranger 2.1 and later version.

 To use Apache Ranger, you must have Apache Ranger installed in your Hadoop